Meningioma symptoms

 • Respiratory breaks

-To find out if a meningioma is present or not, only one exam:
+To determine whether a meningioma is present or not, only one test is needed:

-In order to facilitate access to radiological screening and, if necessary, to a neurosurgical opinion, GHU Paris Site Sainte-Anne, the university center of Paris Descartes, offers patients whose referring doctor will have deemed relevant:
+To facilitate access to radiological screening and, if necessary, to a neurosurgical consultation, GHU Paris Sainte-Anne site, the Paris Descartes university center, offers the following to patients whose referring physician has deemed it relevant:

-• A quick MRI appointment, on a dedicated circuit;
+• a quick MRI appointment booking, on a dedicated circuit;

-• an emergency neurosurgery consultation when a patient carries neurological symptoms;
+• an emergency Neurosurgery consultation when a patient presents with neurological symptoms;

-• A consultation of neurosurgery, for any patient who had passed an MRI exam elsewhere making discover a meningioma;
+• a Neurosurgery consultation, for any patient who has had an MRI examination elsewhere revealing a meningioma;

 Only one contact: depistage@ghu-paris.fr

-You must have a prescription (any doctor can do it) with mentioned : Brain MRI with injection.
+You must have a prescription (any doctor can write one) specifying : brain MRI with contrast injection.

 Find the other Amavea articles here